sohbati/fitflow/admin-gateway/config.md

-# CoachAidApp Admin Gateway Configuration
+# FitFlow Admin Gateway Configuration

 This file contains the default configuration for the APISIX admin gateway.